Spanish elopement locations and wedding venues

 Famous wedding regions in Spain

 There are plenty of reasons why couples are choosing Spain for their destination elopement, but one that stands out is the rich historical and cultural background of this country.
 If this is your reason for getting married in Spain, then you'll have a long list of venues to look into.
-Here's a peak to some of the famous regions in Spain to help you arrive at the right decision.
+Here's a peek to some of the famous regions in Spain to help you arrive at the right decision.

 Have a ceremony in one of Barcelona's clean urban beaches and maximize your honeymoon by experiencing Spain's world-class nightlife!
 Tie the knot here and fill your stomach with world-class cuisines as you dine in one of Barcelona's Michelin-starred restaurants.
 Dive into the Spanish culture as you explore the beautiful buildings with Gaudi's architecture, Catan Modernism, and Spanish Late-Gothic styles!

 Madrid’s main square has been the nation's historical centre for centuries.
 Aside from a face-to-face encounter with this historical spot, traveling to Madrid for your big day will be worth it because of its gorgeous elopement spots everywhere!
 Your options include garden ceremony locations, luxury city hotels, elegant venues for royal-type weddings, and iconic hotels next to Spanish museums!
 Extraordinaria, we should say!

 Calling all history- and nature-loving couples!
 You'd love to get married in this Spanish island dotted with surreal beachside venues, limestone mountains, and remains of the Roman and Moorish culture.
 Have a beautiful ceremony in one of Mallorca's intimate villas, rustic locations, and classic churches and you're guaranteed to have a picturesque wedding like no other!

 They say, "You can’t throw a stone in Andalusia without hitting something historic!"
 That means you have a long list of historic and cultural venues to choose from when you get married here!
 Ruins of a centuries-old church, a restored boutique hotel, and venues with with outdoor terraces offering panoramic views are some of your options!
 After the ceremony, choose among the 18 Michelin-starred restaurants located in Andalusia for a world-class dinner!